-Turn the lumbar support control toward the front of vehicle to increase firmness.
+Turn the lumbar support control toward the front of vehicle to move the lumbar support forward for more direct support.

-Turn the lumbar support control toward the rear of vehicle to increase softness.
+Turn the lumbar support control toward the rear of vehicle to move the lumbar support back for less direct support.